kgateway-dev/kgateway/README.md

 ## About Gloo Gateway

-Gloo Gateway is a feature-rich, Kubernetes-native ingress controller and next-generation API gateway.
-Gloo Gateway is exceptional in its function-level routing; its support for legacy apps, microservices and serverless; its discovery capabilities; its numerous features; and its tight integration with leading open-source projects.
-Gloo Gateway is uniquely designed to support hybrid applications in which multiple technologies, architectures, protocols, and clouds can coexist.
+Gloo Gateway is a powerful Kubernetes-native ingress controller and API gateway.
+It excels in function-level routing, supports legacy apps, microservices and serverless, offers robust discovery capabilities, integrates seamlessly with open-source projects, and is designed to support hybrid applications with various technologies, architectures, protocols, and clouds.

 [**Installation**](https://gloo.solo.io/installation/) &nbsp; |
 &nbsp; [**Documentation**](https://gloo.solo.io) &nbsp; |